thanos-io/thanos/docs/components/sidecar.md

 * The minimum Prometheus version is 2.0
 * The `external_labels` section of the configuration implements is in line with the cluster's [labeling scheme](/docs-for-labeling-schemas)
-* The `--storage.tsdb.min-block-duration` and `--storage.tsdb.max-block-duration` must be set to equal values.
+* The `--storage.tsdb.min-block-duration` and `--storage.tsdb.max-block-duration` must be set to equal values to disable local compaction.
 The default of `2h` is recommended.

 The retention is recommended to not be lower than three times the block duration.
 This achieves resilience in the face of connectivity issues to the object storage since all local data will remain available within the Thanos cluster.
 If connectivity gets restored the backlog of blocks gets uploaded to the object storage.